ARMmbed/BLEIntros/Docs/Advanced/GATTEvo.md

 Compile your program and [install it on your board](../mbed_Classic/URIBeacon.md#compiling-and-installing-your-program) (drag and drop it to the board).

-##Interacting with the GATT Service - Evothings
+##Interacting with the GATT service - Evothings

 The service we created and put on our board is interactive: we can read the LED's status and change it.
 We do that using the "mbed Evothings GATT" example code.
 This example comes pre-packaged with the Evothings Workbench.